dereneaton/ipyrad/docs/tutorial_intro_cli.rst

 Congratulations!
-You’ve completed your first toy assembly.
-Now you can try applying what you’ve learned to assemble your own real data.
+You've completed your first toy assembly.
+Now you can try applying what you've learned to assemble your own real data.
 Please consult the docs for many of the more powerful features of ipyrad including reference sequence mapping, assembly branching, and post-processing analysis.